Zalmotek/renesas-ams-osram-pmod1/firmware/AS7331/Readme.md

 #### setMeasurementMode

-This functionality puts the sensor in measurement mode.
+This method puts the sensor in measurement mode.

 #### getStatus

-This functionality checks the status of the device and returns it.
+This method checks the status of the device and returns it.

 #### readAllData

-This functionality takes as argument an array and fills it with the UV-A, UV-b, UV-C, and Temperature values.
+This method takes as argument an array and fills it with the UV-A, UV-b, UV-C, and Temperature values.

 ### Code example to power up, configure, and initialize the device, followed by entering measuring mode and printing the values via RTT.